The History of God's Church here

 In June 1994 the Church formed as "Bennetts End Evangelical Baptist Church".
 On that occasion the afore mentioned gentleman, became the Church Pastor.
 However over the next four years membership decreased to just a few people and he laid down the pastorate in August 1998.

 We have not been able to replace the Chapel; and property values have escalated dramatically since it was sold in 1990.
-Nonetheless we are very thankful for the Bennetts End Community Centre and above all for the way that the Lord has preserved the Church during some very difficult times.
+Nonetheless we are very thankful for the wonderful provision of Nash Mills Village Hall and above all for the way that the Lord has preserved the Church during some very difficult times.
+On Tuesday 13th October 2020 the Church Members gathered and voted to change the name of the Church to Bethel Reformed Baptist Church - Hemel Hempstead as we no longer meet in Bennetts End, albeit about 1 mile away in Nash Mills.

 This year marks 202 years of the Lord’s sustaining and upholding the Church in Hemel Hempstead.
 Through God’s mercy and gracious provision the Church continues to preach the Gospel of the Sovereign Grace of God as we worship and witness for Him.
 Through all the various trials, we continue to serve Almighty God who has declared "I will build My Church".
 Matthew 16:18.